 The AML compliance officer is the person responsible for implementing the controls in the businesses' AML program.
 Therefore, businesses are required to employ an AML compliance officer.
 An AML compliance officer must have the necessary knowledge and skills to combat financial crime.
 The AML compliance officer also acts as a bridge between regulators and the business.
 The AML compliance officer of the business is responsible for "reporting suspicious activities".

 Risk-Based Approach in Anti-Money Laundering

 The basis of an effective AML program is based on a risk-based approach.
-The purpose of the risk-based approach is to implement a control program in line with the risk levels of customers.
+The purpose of the risk-based approach is to implement a control program in line with customers' risk levels.
 Financial institutions have a wide customer portfolio.
-As such, implementing the same controls to each customer will face failure in the AML program.
+As such, they are implementing the same controls to each customer who will face failure in the AML program.
 Businesses that implementing a risk-based approach can create a more efficient AML control program by reducing workloads.